 Cook the Book: 'A Bird in the Oven and Then Some': annerska, jaspevacek, djsparkydog, jeromesmom , and howlandwolfe.
 Winners have been notified by email and also appear on our Contest Winners page.
 Thanks to all who entered!

-Entries tagged with 'A Bird in the Oven and Then Some'
+'A Bird in the Oven and Then Some' on Serious Eats

 David Chang of New York's Momofuku has proved that pretty much anything is delicious when served inside a steamed bun with sliced cucumbers, hoisin, and Sriracha.
 At Momofuku, the buns are stuffed with pork belly (the classic), shrimp, or shiitake mushrooms.
 These Chinese Roast Chicken Buns with Scallions and Spicy Hoisin Sauce from Mindy Fox's A Bird in the Oven and Then Some are obviously inspired by the Momofuku buns, but are filled with slices of smokey Tea-Brined Roast Chicken.